In this video, Bundeskanzlerin Angela Merkel very correctly, in my opinion, labels multiculturalism as a lie.

 Minister Pelletier actually believed that, somehow, there was some synergy between the “culture vultures” and the highly technical radio spectrum engineers.
 I called it “frequencies and folk dancing.”

 We can all probably remember when every national event featured carefully balanced English and French hosts and acts and, of course, some Cape Breton fiddlers and the beautiful, leggy, Ukrainian dancers from the prairies.
 It was, pretty much, a national formula designed to convince us all that multiculturalism was both real and harmless.

 Of course, it was neither.

-Those beautiful girls from Sydney, NS and Saskatoon, SK, as well as the ones from Saddle Lake, AB were dancers, performers, entertainers first and First Nations, Scots or Ukrainian second … a distant second.
+All those folk-dancers from Nova Scotia and the prairies were dancers, performers and entertainers first, and First Nations, Scots or Ukrainian second … a distant second.